Following the announcement on 22 February, the government has set out a COVID-19 roadmap to ease lockdown restrictions in England.

 We are advising all visitors and users to observe the social distancing guidelines and good hand hygiene practices whilst out and about.
 Sharing of equipment, benches and/or picnic tables with members outside of your household is currently not permitted.
 Please place any litter in the bin or take it home.

-The Hartley Wintney Community Bus is operating with a reduced timetable.
-All passengers must be registered and journeys must be booked in advance.
+The Hartley Wintney Community Bus has currently suspended all passenger services.
 Please see the community bus page for more information.

 Health & wellbeing support